lilyprism/Python-Ready-Docker/README.md

-# DjangoReady
+# PythonReady Docker
-Django Ready Python Docker Images
+Python Ready Docker Images

 Serves as helper to deploy multiple django apps without creating a dockerfile for each one<br>